M-Nardi/Alive-Things-AR/readme.md

 # Alive-Things-AR
 Jogo de realidade aumentada para aprender biologia.
-Made with unity, C# and Vuforia.
+<p>Made with unity, C# and Vuforia.<p>

 <h2>Game purpose</h2>
 A game made to learn biology in school classes in a fun way using AR.